Margaret Mead hitting the books

 On the Mead-O-Meter monogamy appears headed to extinction.
 Three marriages may soon be the US social norm and those with only one marriage will be anomalies left in the margins.
 For the sake of the children, I hope and pray that parenthood survives.
 Though it is difficult to predict.
 Marriage is going through a major transformation: only time will tell.

 As for the equality of women?
-Females can sit at the head of any table, any time, no questions asked!
-Margaret Mead studied it, wrote about it, proved it, and lived it.
+Females can sit and must sit at the head of any table, any time, no questions asked!
+Margaret Mead studied it, wrote about it, proved it and lived it.
 We are grateful for her leadership and steadfast example.

 - Mothers are a biological necessity; fathers are a social invention.